xleon/xleon.github.io/_posts/2017-02-09-easy-and-cross-platform-localization-for-xamarin-and-dotnet.md

 ---
 layout:     post
-title:      A simplistic way of localizing your .NET and Xamarin apps
+title:      Easy and cross-platform localization (Xamarin & .NET)
 date:       2017-02-09
-summary:    And sharing your locale files across platforms
+summary:    Share locales from a PCL.
+Get up and running in no time
-categories: xamarin dotnet
+categories: xamarin dotnet localization i18n
 ---

 Sooner or later we all need to localize an app in multiple languages.
 Each platform provides its own way of localizing strings and you may wonder how to share locale files between them.